 On route 36 (Hana Highway) just after the wonderful town of Paia, but before twin falls before the road becomes 360.
 There

 As soon as you arrive you should be fairly clear as to where you need to head as there should be quite a buzz about the place.
 But to be clear, head for the right-hand side of the beach near the collection of smooth black rocks.

 As you approach the area your heart will drop.
 There is nothing there, just a bunch of rocks and silly tourists (like you) looking at them.
 You must have just come on the one day they haven’t hauled out.

 But get a little closer those smooth round rocks are actually turtles!
 And they can number in the hundreds!
 On busy days the immediate area will be roped off and there should be a lifeguard to ward off any trespasses.
 But the Rope allows you to get pretty close without encroaching on the Turtle’s personal space.
 Unfortunately, in the past people have harassed and actually tried to ride the turtles.
-So now we have to do this.
+So now the rope has to be there to stop that happening.

 Back to the Turtles, and it really is a stunning sight.
 We have all grown up hearing all about the critically endangered Sea Turtle and to see them here in such vast numbers just lounging on the beach is a fabulous site.
 Of Course, the recovery is not complete and these gentle creatures need protection well into the future, Let’s maybe learn the lessons of the past!

 Once you have taken in your fill of the turtles head up to Ho’okipi point for some stunning views.
 Especially if the surf is up and you can watch the Giant waves crash into the coastline while the heroic surfers do battle with them.
 It’s not quite Jaws, which is just a few miles up the road but trickier to reach.
 But Jaws doesn’t have turtles.